dlt-hub/dlt/docs/website/docs/verified-sources/matomo.md

 # Matomo
 Matomo is a free and open-source web analytics platform that allows website owners and businesses to get detailed insights into their website and application performance.Matomo provides a comprehensive range of features including visitor maps, site search analytics, real-time visitor tracking, and custom reports, among others.

-With the DLT pipeline, you can effortlessly extract and seamlessly load data from Matomo to your preferred destination.
+With this verified source, you can effortlessly extract and seamlessly load data from Matomo to your preferred destination.
 This incredible process covers a wide range of options, including loading visitor data, live events, and reports, which can yield you with insights into your website's performance.

 ## Grab Matomo credentials